Sdok Kok Thom: Later history

 In modern times, Thailand and Cambodia have often disputed the precise location of their common border, culminating in a World Court case that in 1962 awarded Preah Vihear, another border-region temple of the Angkorian age, to Cambodia.
 In January 2003, the Thai government disclosed a new development concerning the border issue, a letter from the Cambodian government stating that it considers Sdok Kok Thom to be in Cambodian territory.
 Some Cambodians have pointed to statements by various Thai officials in the 1980s that the Khmer Serei-controlled Nong Samet (or Rithysen) refugee camp by the temple was on the Cambodian side of the unmarked frontier.
-Many diplomats, however, viewed those statements, which local Thai villagers contested at the time, as a temporary expedience intended to allow Thailand to maintain that it was not involved in the Cambodian conflict and was not hosting armed Cambodian guerrillas on its soil.
+Many diplomats, however, viewed those statements, which local Thai villagers contested at the time, as a temporary expediency intended to allow Thailand to maintain that it was not involved in the Cambodian conflict and was not hosting armed Cambodian guerrillas on its soil.
 Today Thailand argues that the temple is unmistakably on its territory.
 The Thai government has built a number of roads in its vicinity.
 Thai authorities have continued to administer the temple site and spend large amounts of money on its restoration.